djagerif/comfort2mqtt/README.md

 <div style="text-align:center"> <img src="https://github.com/djagerif/comfort2mqtt/assets/5621764/64abe350-6b37-4b79-8fea-12fa5e89353a" alt="Comfort II ULTRA Keypad"/> </div>

-⚠️ This Add-on was specifically developed for Home Assistant OS and Comfort II ULTRA Alarm System with File System type `34`.
+⚠️ This App was specifically developed for Home Assistant OS and Comfort II ULTRA Alarm System with File System type `34`.
 As tested firmware is `7.201` on model CM9000-ULT.
 Home Assistant Container and Core have not been tested and is not supported at present.

 Copyright 2026 Ingo de Jager.
 Licensed under Apache-2.0.
 For more details see the `LICENCE` file.